Skip to Content

 Judge & self-improvement

 Mushi doesn’t ship a static prompt.
-The classifier improves continuously via three loops:
+The classifier improves continuously through four interlocking loops — a nightly judge, prompt A/B testing, fine-tune export, and drift detection.

 1. Judge

 judge-batch runs nightly on a sample of yesterday’s classifications.
-A separate judge model (typically a different family from the classifier — by default Anthropic Sonnet judging Anthropic Haiku, with OpenAI gpt-4o as fallback) scores every component:
+A separate judge model — by default a different family from the classifier (Anthropic Sonnet judging Anthropic Haiku, with OpenAI gpt-4o as fallback) — scores every component independently, then combines them into a composite score.

-The composite lands on the report itself (reports.judge_score) and persists in classification_evaluations for audit.
+The composite lands on reports.judge_score and persists in classification_evaluations for audit.
+The Judge dashboard surfaces the trailing 30-day mean, per-component breakdowns, and A/B experiment status.

 2. Prompt A/B testing